casparwarwick/reversals/README.md

 net install reversals, from(https://raw.githubusercontent.com/casparwarwick/reversals/main/)
 ```

-Note that python (including the SciPy and NumPy packages) needs to be available in Stata (unless you specifiy `pythonno`).
+Note that Python (including the SciPy and NumPy packages) needs to be available in Stata (unless you specifiy `pythonno`).

 You can check the availability of Python in Stata by typing:

 ```stata
 python query
 ```
-Do feel free to contact me (caspar.kaiser@wbs.ac.uk) in case you get stuck.
+Do feel free to contact me (caspar.kaiser@wbs.ac.uk) if you get stuck.

-You can install the package from Stata by running:
+You can uninstall the package from Stata by running:

 ```stata
 ado uninstall reversals